SecretX33/ChronoClean/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request with your changes, or open an Issue to request new features.

 ## License

-This project is licensed under the AGPL 3.0 License - see the LICENSE file for details.
+This project is licensed under the AGPL 3.0 license.
+See the [LICENSE](LICENSE) file for details.